5epi0l/Moj-Masty-Notes/AD/Enumeration/Domain Enumeration.md

 - Kerberos is the primary authentication protocol for AD
 - Kerberos uses a tickey-based system managed by a trusted third-party, the key distribution center (KDC)
 - kerbrute is a popular tool that brute-force and enumerate valid AD users by abusing kerberos pre-auth
-- When Kerberos pre-auth is disabled, a
+- When Kerberos pre-auth is disabled, an attacker can request a TGT from the KDC on behalf of any user without actually verifying their identity.
+Then, receive a response from the KDC which is encrypted with the user's password-derived key